Racetraitor: Reunion and 2042

 In 2016, Racetraitor announced via Facebook that a new remixed version of Burn the Idol would be re-released on vinyl.
 In October 2016, the band played its first show in 17 years with Detroit hardcore band Earthmover.
 In September 2016, the group released two new songs: "By the Time I Get to Pennsylvania" and "Damaged".
 Hurley attributed the band's reformation to the current political situation.
-“We had discussed playing a show or doing something else over the years, but nostalgia was never all that motivating, so the idea died,” Hurley explained.
-“But with everything happening in the past couple of years, from the way things heated up in Ferguson, Missouri, to the rise in xenophobia and bigotry reflected by the popularity of Donald Trump, making new music with Racetraitor felt important again.”
+"We had discussed playing a show or doing something else over the years, but nostalgia was never all that motivating, so the idea died," Hurley explained.
+"But with everything happening in the past couple of years, from the way things heated up in Ferguson, Missouri, to the rise in xenophobia and bigotry reflected by the popularity of Donald Trump, making new music with Racetraitor felt important again."

 In July 2017, British label Carry the Weight Records released a reissue of Burn the Idol of the White Messiah.
 The record was remixed by Dallas Thomas from Pelican.
 The same month, Organized Crime Records released the EP Invisible Battles Against Invisible Fortresses.
 The band supported the record with shows across the US, including the This is Hardcore festival, and a small European tour with Sect, which included a stop at Fluff Fest in the Czech Republic.

 Racetraitor announced their signing to Good Fight Music in October 2018, releasing their second full-length 2042 with lead single "BLK XMAS."
 2042 received strong critical acclaim, landing in Vice Magazine's list of 100 Best Albums of 2018.
 Vice call the record "a barn-burning blast of metallic hardcore fury that screams by with guns blazing and fists held high."
 The record's title "2042" referred to the year when the US census predicts that white Americans become less than 51 percent of the population.
 Mostofi explained that "their decision to nab this particular title as a nod to that particular brand of fragile white fear, and a thumbed nose at the inflammatory xenophobic, Islamophobic rhetoric fueling the right wing’s terror."

-The second press of the Burn the Idol of the White Messiah reissue was also released on Good Fight in partnership with Bulgarian label Ugly and Proud Records in October 2018.

 In February 2020, the band joined Swedish post-hardcore legends Refused on the east coast leg of their US tour.

+Split records and Creation and the Timeless Order of Things

-In April, they released a split EP with Neckbeard Deathcamp, Closet Witch, and Haggathorn.
-After the murder of George Floyd, Racetraitor organized the "Shut It Down" complication with raised over 30,000 dollars for the Movement for Black Lives.
-The compilation featured 48 well received tracks, including from prominent metal and hardcore acts such as Sunn O))), Primitive Man, Xibalba (band), Minority Threat, Thou, War on Women (band), Misery Signals, Burn, Amygdala, Terminal Nation, Modern Life is War, and more.
+In April 2023, Racetraitor released a split EP with Neckbeard Deathcamp, Closet Witch, and Haggathorn.

+After the murder of George Floyd, Racetraitor organized the "Shut It Down" compilation which raised over 30,000 dollars for the Movement for Black Lives.
+The compilation featured 48 well received tracks, including from prominent metal and hardcore acts such as Sunn O))), Primitive Man, Xibalba, Minority Threat, Thou, War on Women (band), Misery Signals, Burn, Amygdala, Terminal Nation, Modern Life is War, and more.
-In an interview published in June 2021, singer Mani Mostofi announced that the band is working on their final album, postponed by the COVID-19 pandemic.